Our Verdict

 TGC 2019 PC ~$900 one-time Premium graphics, 170,000+ courses

 Connection is handled via WiFi, which is faster and more stable than Bluetooth-only competitors.
-In our testing, there was zero perceptible lag between hitting a shot and seeing the ball flight on screen.
+This matters for simulator play: any lag between hitting a shot and seeing ball flight on screen breaks immersion and disrupts rhythm.

 Our Detailed Scores